 Sisterhood is a special kind of bond experienced within a sorority among its members.
 Your sisters will laugh with you and cry with you.
 They'll stay up all night to cram for that final with you or bum around all day in pj's with you.
-They will be there to help celebrate the good times, and help you get through the bad.
+They will be there to help celebrate the good times and help you get through the bad.
 Sisterhood is a support system like no other in which your sisters are always there for you.
 Through your college days no matter how situations may change and friends may come and go, a sisterhood is the steady acceptance and friendship that remains.
-There is no such doubt that apart we are all different people with every much to offer, but when we are together we are a family that shares a special bond, a sisterhood.
+There is no such doubt that apart we are all different people with so much much to offer, but when we are together we are a family that shares a special bond, a sisterhood.

 When joining a fraternity at Georgia Tech, you become part of a large group of men who have made it through the rigors of their college years.
 The fraternity is a great way to enhance the general experience through brotherhood and friendship.
-Brotherhood means building bonds between members and working towards not only a better campus overall, but a better relationship with the surrounding communities.
+Brotherhood means building bonds between members and working towards not only a better campus overall but a better relationship with the surrounding communities.
 The fraternity network including brothers and alumni will help open opportunities throughout life.

 Philanthropy & Service

 The Georgia Institute of Technology Greek system occupies over 75% of the leadership positions on campus.
-Greek men and women are leaders in Student Government Association (SGA), Executive Round Table, Student Alumni Association, Student Foundation, FASET, varsity and club athletics, and many Greek honor societies.
+Greek men and women are leaders in the Student Government Association (SGA), Executive Round Table, Student Alumni Association, Student Foundation, FASET, varsity and club athletics, and many Greek honor societies.
 These positions help the Greek community become well-rounded individuals in preparation for the competitive world.
-In fact 75% of Congress, 85% of Supreme Court Justices since 1920, and all but 2 U.S. Presidents since 1825 have been Greek.
+In fact, 75% of Congress, 85% of Supreme Court Justices since 1920, and all but two U.S. Presidents since 1825 have been Greek.

 The intramural program is perhaps one of the most visible and enjoyable aspects of Greek life.
-Even though this program experiences campus wide involvement in sports ranging from Flag football, and soccer, to racquetball and water polo; the fraternity and sorority teams are usually among the strongest on campus.
+Even though this program experiences campus-wide involvement in sports ranging from Flag football, and soccer, to racquetball and water polo; the fraternity and sorority teams are usually among the strongest on campus.
 Intramural events teach the importance of teamwork.
 Because of the high level of competition, members soon find that dedication to teamwork brings success with great regularity.
 Such competition strengthens bonds in all facets of life.

 The Greek members at Georgia Tech realize that excelling in academics is the top priority of all students.
 Scholastic achievement is a central part of each chapter's goals.
 Each Greek organization implements various programs designed to assist members in their academic pursuits.
 Programs include tutoring, study halls, educational programs, and awards.
 The Greek system provides a network of other students in your classes and in your major who can offer advice on courses, professors, and form study groups.
 The Greek community creates an atmosphere where men and women are encouraged and assisted in maintaining a high level of academic success, while rewarding chapters and individuals for their academic achievements.
 Sorority women and fraternity men may apply for scholarships from individual chapters and from their respective governing boards.
 The retention rate for Greeks is significantly higher than that of non-Greeks and the Greek overall grade point average is consistently higher than that of non-Greek undergraduates.